abstractmachine/head-media-design-oculus/03_xr/readme.md

 ![Unity Empty Project](unity-empty-project.png)

-If your project doesn't look like my screenshot, it is because I have configured my editor to use the `Tall` layout by default (cf. Unity Editor).
+If your project doesn't look like my screenshot, it is because I have configured my editor to use the `Tall` layout by default (cf. (tutorial:Unity Editor link:unity-vr/editor).

 ### Inifinity Room
 Let's add a floor and a cube to our `Scene`.
 At the top of the `Hierarchy` tab, you'll find a `+` button; select `+` > `3D Object` > `Plane` to create a flat plane in the middle of the scene.